Matrix3600/msvc-libs/download/download_vslib.md

 need to accept the [license](
 https://go.microsoft.com/fwlink/?LinkId=2179911).

-You can use a Python script in the [msvc-wine]( https://github.com/mstorsjo/msvc-wine) github repository to download the files.
+You can use the `vsdownload.py` _Python_ script to download the files.

-Only the file `vsdownload.py` is needed.

 Before using it, you must check the following are installed:

-- _Python_.
+- _Python 3_.
-- On Linux, the package _msitools_.
+- On Linux, a recent version of the _msitools_ package.

+On Windows, the download directory must have a __short path__ (less than 35 characters), otherwise the extraction will fail.

-Then open a terminal and run:
+Open a terminal and run:

 	# On Linux:
 	chmod u+x vsdownload.py